+So what to do?
 There are three main options available to you for finding a house to rent in France.
-The first involves a private rental direct with a landlord.
-The second, involves a complicated process of renting a house through a French rest estate agent or property rental agency.
-The third option involves the simpler and more straightforward process of taking a long term holiday rental.
+The first involves securing a private rental property direct with a landlord.
+The second, involves a more complicated process of renting a house through a French Real Estate agent or through a property rental agency in France.
+The third option involves the simpler and more straightforward process of looking for a long term holiday rental.

 In French this is called particulier à particulier (person to person).
 Basically, it involves private French home owners or landlords renting their houses to tenants with no agent involved.
 You can normally find lots of adverts for houses to rent on such sites as www.leboncoin.fr or www.seloger.com or in local newspapers or even by seeing publicity notices hung directly on the properties themselves ("A Louer").
 The main advantage of this approach is that it is normally quick to arrange the rental.
 You arrange a viewing, negotiate the rent and the terms, pay the deposit and the first months' rent and then you move in.
 It can also be cheaper because there are no management fess involved.